totalspectrum/spin2cpp/README.md

 Code Annotations
 ----------------
-Whole blocks of C/C++ code may be embedded between {++ and }.
+Whole blocks of C/C++ code may be embedded between `{++` and `}`.
 Make sure the '{' and '}' characters are balanced in such code!
 This feature is useful for adding additional methods that appear only in C, or for overriding Spin versions of methods.

-At present, it is not possible to override individual Spin methods; one has to disable all Spin methods with the {++!nospin} directive (see below) and then write replacements for all of them in the code annotations.
+If the `{++` appears inside a `PUB` or `PRI` declaration, and it has been indented, then everything until the next `}` is treated as inline C code to be inserted directly into the output C or C++.
+This can be useful when combined with `#ifdef` to provide C alternatives to Spin code, or for allowing Spin code to be compiled for another platform.

+Code annotations are ignored (treated as comments) if the `--asm` switch is given.

 Directives